Request a Hearing Test Appointment

 What to expect during my first visit?

-You have made the important decision to have your hearing tested, well done.
-Even though hearing loss is one of the most common health problems, it is unfortunately one of the most ignored problems too.
-This is very unfortunate since it affects your ability to participate fully in life.
-By taking this step, you will firstly learn whether you have a hearing loss, and if necessary what the variety of solutions are for your specific problem.
-If a hearing loss is addressed appropriately, you will enjoy vast improvements in their social, emotional, psychological and physical well-being.
+Well done on making the important decision to have your hearing tested!
+Even though hearing loss is one of the most common health problems, it is unfortunately one of the most overlooked problems too.
+This is very unfortunate since hearing loss affects your ability to participate in life fully.
+By taking this step, you will learn whether you have a hearing loss, and what the variety of solutions are for your specific problem, if necessary.
+If a hearing loss is addressed appropriately, you will enjoy vast improvements in your social, emotional, psychological and physical well-being.